-A multi-purpose NFL-MLB venue, RingCentral Coliseum (best known as Oakland Coliseum) is set to lose the Oakland Raiders after the 2019 NFL season.
+A multi-purpose NFL-MLB venue, RingCentral Coliseum (best known as Oakland Coliseum) is set to lose the Raiders, with the franchise on track to relocate to Las Vegas beginning in the 2020 season.
 That will leave MLB’s A’s as its lone tenant, and the team is actively working to build a new ballpark at the waterfront Howard Terminal.
 While the A’s ballpark plans are not all final, the Coliseum has become obsolete as a major sports venue and there has been no talk of renovating it for MLB.
 It therefore seems inevitable that it will be demolished in the future, but the exact timing will be determined by if/when the A’s land a new ballpark.
 Odds RingCentral Coliseum will survive: 50-50

 Sam Boyd Stadium